Skip to main content

 Magnesium sulfate can be beneficial as a pest deterrent, so you can keep all your plants intact and free from pesky critters.
 Sprinkle dry Epsom salt at the base of your garden plants to repel slugs.
 You can also add a small amount of it to seedlings you start indoors to protect them from pests.
 Seedlings may also get extra sulfur and magnesium as an added benefit.

-What to consider before you use
+What to consider before you use Epsom salt on plants

 Epsom salt can be handy in the garden, but you should keep some things in mind before using it.
 For example, you don’t want to use Epsom salt in place of fertilizer.
-While it can help with magnesium and sulfur deficiencies, you’ll still need to supplement your plants with other nutrients, as well.
+While it can help with magnesium and sulfur deficiencies, you’ll still need to supplement your plants with other nutrients.
 It’s also best to use Epsom salt early during the growing season when it’s not too hot.
 You should avoid spraying your plants with Epsom salt solutions on hot days since this can cause leaf scorch.

 A pinch of Epsom salt can go a long way, so that’s why so many gardeners keep a healthy supply of it on hand.
 If you want fuller, greener leaves, consider Epsom salt for your plants to help them grow.
 Not only can it help with a magnesium deficiency, but it can also assist with bloom production and pest deterrence.
 Try adding diluted Epsom salt into your soil or using it as a foliage spray to reap all of its potential benefits.
 With care, attention, and perhaps a bit of Epsom salt, your houseplants will be thriving before you know it.